uk-gov-mirror/alphagov.local-links-manager/README.md

 - **LGSL** - Local Government Services List
 - **LGIL** - Local Government Interactions List

-Both LGSL and LGIL codes are used for the lookups for each Local Authority and its' service interactions.
+Both LGSL and LGIL codes are used for the lookups for each Local Authority and its service interactions.

 ## Technical documentation